-Neutrinos, cosmic ray products with tiny, almost non-existent mass, are elementary particles like electrons, but lack electric charge.
+Neutrinos, cosmic ray products with tiny, almost non-existent mass, are elementary particles like electrons but lack electric charge.

 These are the first particles outside our solar system observed during the last 26 years, and the discovery is believed to open a new chapter in the history of astronomy.

-Still, the 28 neutrinos discovered by the IceCube detector are considered extremely important because they have a much higher energy coming from sources at the edge of the universe that have not been discovered yet.
+Still, the 28 neutrinos discovered by the IceCube detector are considered extremely important because they have much higher energy coming from sources at the edge of the universe that have not been discovered yet.

 According to the scientists, their energy is billions of times greater than the energy of solar neutrinos coming from a “nuclear furnace” of the Sun, so what created them is incredibly powerful and mysterious.